pylhc/pylhc.github.io/docs/resources/howto/teleworking.md

 Using RDP is a way to avoid this, as with this protocol the graphical interface is rendered locally and only the picture of the screen is transmitted.
 Sadly, the machine you want to work on (_dev-server_, _optics-server_) will not have this installed.

-There is another way: **cernts.cern.ch** allows you to connect to a windows machine via `Remote Desktop Connection` from Windows or e.g. `Remmina` from Linux.
+However, **cernts.cern.ch** allows you to connect to a windows machine via `Remote Desktop Connection` from Windows, or e.g. `Remmina` from Linux.
-Once logged in with your CERN-credentials (Add `CERN.CH\` in front of your username to specify your domain) you can run:
+Once logged in with your CERN credentials (Add `CERN.CH\` in front of your username to specify your domain) you can run:

 !!! note ""
     `Start` &rarr; `X-Win32 18` &rarr; `Lxplus (Default)`